Almanac

 Military Medical Recruitment

-The DMS utilise a vast range of recruitment routes to ensure they meet their workforce demands.
+Initial recruitment is conducted by the service an individual joins however, the DMS works closely with the recruitment teams to ensure a vast range of recruitment routes are utilised to meet the workforce demands.
 These include internal training pathways and the recruitment of qualified nurses, medics and allied healthcare professionals, and the external recruitment of medical and dental university cadets through to fully qualified hospital consultants and general practitioners.
-Terms and conditions of Service can be adapted to reflect the qualifications and experience of professional healthcare recruits to ensure the recruitment offer is attractive.
+Terms and conditions of Service can be adapted by Unified Career Management to reflect the qualifications and experience of professional healthcare recruits to ensure the recruitment offer is attractive.
 As per the rest of the Ministry of Defence, recruitment is subject to various nationality and security considerations.

 Individual Education and Training